DeepakVadgama/deepakvadgama.github.io/_posts/projects/2015-10-18-accidental-microservices.md

 ## Step 1: Identify independent pieces of the application

 + Break down application into components, each responsible for single unit of functionality.
 For us, it translated to ‘sub-system connecting to a single external system’
-+ Create separate subversion (or your VCS) tree for each component
++ Create separate subversion (VCS) tree for each component

 Rejoice!
 No more codebase conflicts amongst developers.
 As a bonus, we started owning components instead of code packages.